Admin Guide Help

 services: redis: image: redis:7.4 restart: always ports: - '6379:6379' command: redis-server volumes: - ./data/redis:/data volumes: redis-data:

-Redis do not use username/password authentication, but rather a ACL system.
-For now, CV3 do not support such authentication method, and only supports redis without authentication.
+Redis does not use traditional username/password authentication but instead relies on an ACL system.
+Currently, CV3 does not support this authentication method and only works with Redis without authentication.

 Redis may also be configured as a cluster.
 When using a redis cluster, set the cluster option in CV3 configuration to true.